 Agriculture Administrative Assistant

-Bianca holds a degree in Biology from Messiah College and a M.A. in Applied Linguistics from Payap University.
+Bianca holds a B.S. in Biology from Messiah College and a M.A. in Applied Linguistics from Payap University.
 As an undergraduate, she studied abroad in Thailand, where she was introduced to the ECHO Asia Seedbank and met her husband, Ekachai.
-After graduating in 2012, Bianca worked with a small non-profit in Thailand and began her Master's degree in Linguistics.
+After graduating in 2012, Bianca worked with a small non-profit in Thailand.
 She is grateful to God for the opportunity to serve with ECHO.
 Bianca's interests are sustainable agriculture, social justice, and cultural and linguistic diversity.

 Head of Agricultural Operations

 Originally from Duluth, Minnesota, Tim was an ECHO intern in 2001.
 He served as ECHO's Nursery Manager from 2006 to 2010 and is currently overseeing ECHO’s Agriculture Operations Team which includes the Seed Bank, Global Farm, Propagation Nursery, and Appropriate Technology areas.
 Tim has a Masters of Science in Natural Resources with an emphasis in Agroforestry from the University of Missouri and holds a Bachelor’s of Science in biology from Bethel University in St. Paul, MN.

 His agriculture development experience includes serving for one year (2002-2003) in the Central African Republic (CAR) managing the Centre d'Agroforesterie, a project promoting fruit trees and tree planting among the Gbaya and Fulani farmers of Western CAR.
 Throughout his time at ECHO, Tim has had the opportunity to travel to many African countries for ECHO events and some agricultural consulting.
 Tim’s primary areas of interest include agroforestry, tropical fruits, nursery management and plant propagation.